I Read ISO 42001 So You Don't Have To

 What it gets right

-The data provenance controls encode what data engineers already know.
-Data contracts, lineage tracking, and quality measures are not innovations.
-They are the infrastructure every AI system needs.
-The standard’s contribution is making them externally auditable, creating an enforcement mechanism for practices that organizations skip under deadline pressure.
+The data provenance controls (A.7.2 through A.7.6) encode what data engineers already know: data contracts, lineage tracking, and quality measures are the infrastructure every AI system needs.
+The standard’s contribution is making them externally enforceable, creating a stick for practices that organizations skip under deadline pressure.

 What it gets wrong

 Oxebridge, an ISO certification watchdog, called it “a rushed copy-and-paste of the ISO 27001 standard.”
 They are not entirely wrong.
 Large sections (leadership commitment, competence, awareness, documented information) are transplanted with minimal modification.
-The Harmonized Structure requires shared clause structure, but the implementation guidance in Annex B often reads like information security advice with “AI” substituted for “information.”
+The implementation guidance in Annex B often reads like information security advice with “AI” substituted for “information.”

 The controls are vague where they should be specific.
 “The organization should define processes for data quality” does not tell you what data quality means for training data versus inference data versus evaluation data.
 “The organization should consider” appears throughout Annex B. “Consider” is not an auditable requirement.